swiftlang/swift-org-website/documentation/server/guides/allocations.md

 > Note: While heap allocations can be relatively expensive regarding computational overhead, they provide flexibility and dynamic memory management capabilities essential for tasks like working with variable-sized or dynamic data structures.

 ## Profiling
 You can use different tools and techniques to profile your Swift code, depending on the specific requirements of your project.
 Some commonly used profiling techniques include:
 - Using OS vendor-supplied profiling tools like [Instruments](https://help.apple.com/instruments/mac/current/#/dev7b09c84f5) on macOS or [`perf`](https://www.swift.org/server/guides/linux-perf.html) on Linux.
 - Adding manual timing measurements using techniques like adding timestamps before and after critical code sections.
 - Leveraging performance profiling libraries and frameworks for Swift, such as [SwiftMetrics](https://swiftpackageregistry.com/RuntimeTools/SwiftMetrics) or [XCGLogger](https://github.com/XCGLogger/).

 For macOS, you can use the [Allocations instrument](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Profile-your-app-using-the-Allocations-instrument), in [Xcode](https://developer.apple.com/xcode/) Instruments to help you analyze and optimize memory usage in your apps.
 The Allocations instrument tracks the size and number of all heap and anonymous virtual memory allocations and organizes them by category.

 *This document mainly focuses on the number of heap allocations and not their size.*

-In the Allocation instrument, there are two categories of allocations:

-1. **Live Allocations** refer to the memory allocations that are currently in use by your application.
-These allocations are active and have not been deallocated yet.
-This metric helps you understand the real-time memory usage of your application and identify any memory-related issues, such as excessive memory usage or memory leaks.
-2. **Transient Allocations** are allocations that are short-lived and temporary in nature.
-These allocations are typically created and deallocated frequently during the execution of your application.
-Monitoring and analyzing Transient Allocations is helpful in understanding the memory usage patterns of your application and can be useful for identifying areas where memory optimizations can be applied.

-> Important: When using Instruments, checking whether allocations are temporary or have already been freed is crucial for effective memory management and avoiding memory-related issues such as memory leaks.
 If your production workloads run on Linux instead of macOS, the number of allocations can differ significantly, depending on your setup.

 ## Get started
 Swift’s optimizer produces faster code and allocates less memory in `release` mode.
 By profiling your Swift code in the `release` mode and optimizing based on the results, you can achieve better performance and efficiency in your applications.

 Follow the steps below: